bobbingwide/oik-clone/README.md

 Prototype for WordPress Multi Site cloned sites

 ## Changelog
+# 2.0.0-beta-20190811
+* Changed: Add support for productID parameter in shortcodes,https://github.com/bobbingwide/oik-clone/issues/38
+* Fix: In oik_clone_pull_media_file use include_once for file.php
+* Changed: Perform pull when the action is '????'.
+This should correct the differences in the post_modified_gmt
+* Fixed: Allow for terms where the slug matches the term_id. e.g. when name is &amp;,https://github.com/bobbingwide/oik-clone/issues/33

 # 2.0.0-alpha-20190602
 * Added: Add logic to pull (new) posts from the slave that haven't been cloned from the master, https://github.com/bobbingwide/oik-clone/issues/34
-* Changed:For reconciliation: add verbose and post-type parameters.
+* Changed: For reconciliation: add verbose and post-type parameters.
 Add summarise() method.

 # 2.0.0-alpha-20190515
 * Added: Batch reconciliation of modified posts with a selected slave server - push and pull,https://github.com/bobbingwide/oik-clone/issues/34